 Frequencies in Frequency Modulation

-Δfmax = │fm(t) – fc│
+Δfmax = │fm(t)fc│

-=│KAm cos(2π fmt) │
+=│KAm cos(2π fmt)

 The maximum deviation in frequency is K Am

-Generally, frequency deviation is defined as the measure of the change in a carrier frequency produced by the amplitude of the input modulating signal.
+Generally, frequency deviation is defined as the measure of the change in a carrier frequency produced by the amplitude of the input-modulating signal.

 Modulation Index (μ)

-Is the ratio of maximum deviation in frequency of the modulating signal.
+The modulation index is the ratio of maximum deviation in frequency of the modulating signal.

-Also Read: Differences Between AM and FM
+Also Read: Differences between AM and FM

 Graphical Representation of Frequency Modulated Wave

-If we observe the graph, we will notice that the frequency of a carrier increases when the amplitude of the input signal is increased.
+If we observe the graph, we can notice that the frequency of a carrier increases when the amplitude of the input signal is increased.
 Here, the carrier frequency is maximum when the input signal is at its highest.
-Meanwhile, the frequency of a carrier decreases if the amplitude of the modulating signal goes down.
+Also, the frequency of a carrier decreases if the amplitude of the modulating signal goes down.
 What it means is that the carrier frequency is minimum when the input signal is at its lowest.

 Frequency Demodulation